nathess91/rails-asset-pipeline/README.md

 That's just two files!
 (Note that by default, Rails puts `<%= javascript_include_tag :application %>` in the HTML `<head></head>` tag, but you can move it to the bottom of the `<body></body>` to make sure it doesn't block the loading of your HTML).

+##### How does rails do this?
+The asset pipeline:

+* concatentates files together
+* minifies them
+* compresses them

+> Note: There are similar tools for JS backends as well, but they usually require more setup than Rails does.

 ### The Manifest

 With the Asset Pipeline, instead of manually adding `<script>` or CSS `<link>` tags, you're going to take advantage of `app/assets/javascripts/application.js`.
 Inside this file, there's a weird looking series of comments called a "manifest":